-The career priorit0ies of graduates have shifted, they’re no longer interested in a huge salary if it means being stuck in a cubicle all day.
-Today there are more deciding factors including progression, a healthy work-life balance and employee benefits, and they all need to be factored into any vacancy.
+The career priorities of graduates have shifted, they’re no longer interested in a huge salary if it means being stuck in a cubicle all day.
+Today there are more deciding factors including progression, a healthy work-life balance, and employee benefits, and they all need to be factored into any vacancy.

 Working in the recruitment industry means you don’t have to sacrifice your work-life balance to chase pound signs.
 According to Totaljobs, the standard starting salary for a graduate pursuing a career in recruitment is around £25,000.
 However, this figure changes depending on the region.